MayankMaheshwar/URL-shortner-in-python/README.md

 # Database (Assumption)

 Relational Databases or NoSQL.
 Service should be scalable and fault-tolerant.
-So, here we will go with NoSQL.
+So here we will go with NoSQL.
 A NoSQL choice would be easier to scale as they obey the distributed system and provide horizontal scaling.

 # System Analysis (Assumption)